Get a quote

 In terms of floor area, this equates to approximately 4.6 square metres per person, assuming a standard ceiling height of 2.4 metres.
 However, industry practice often allocates more space to guarantee comfort and efficiency.
 For instance, an allocation of 75 square feet (approximately 7 square metres) per person allows for more efficient use of space, though this should be justified by the type of roles and range of amenities within the workplace.

-2. Relevant Legislation
+2. Relevant legislation

 Workplace (Health, Safety and Welfare) Regulations 1992